marcanpilami/mongodb-collector/doc/CONFIG.md

 #### Item path

-This service can fetch values from three different documents inside a MongoDB instance:
+This service can fetch values from three different documents inside a MongoDB instance(see MongoDb doc on these commands for details):
-* top
+* top: a few activity indicators
-* serverStatus
+* serverStatus: global instance statistics (by far the most interesting document).
-* dbStats
+* dbStats: per-database statistics - the collector will sum the results of all databases.

 These documents are complex and we only need to extract a few values from them.
 These items are deignated by
 * a root, that is one of the documents listed above